Arroz con Pollo

 Step 4: Bake

-Cover the pot with a lid and immediately transfer to the oven to bake for 35 minutes, or until the chicken registers 175°F on a meat thermometer.
-Remove the pan from the oven and let sit, covered, on a wire rack or on the stovetop for 10 minutes.
+Cover the pot with a lid and transfer it straight to the oven.
+Bake for 35 minutes, or until the chicken is fully cooked.
+Once done, remove the pot from the oven and let it rest for about 10 minutes.

 cooked arroz con pollo

-Uncover the pan, and use tongs to transfer the chicken to a plate.
-Remove the bay leaves, and fluff the rice.
-Mix the peas and cilantro, if using, into the rice.
+Uncover the pan (remember, the lid will be hot!) and use tongs to transfer the chicken to a plate.
+Remove the bay leaves, then fluff the rice with a fork.
+Stir in the peas and cilantro.

 adding peas and cilantro